khalo-sa/rasa-apple-silicon/README.md

 ## Docker

-Store the Rasa version of your choice in an environment variable.
+Choose one of the [available Rasa versions](/output/docker), and store it in an environment variable:

 ```bash
 export RASA_VERSION=3.0.5